 How To Improve CAT Verbal Ability: Check Important Questions and Preparation Tips

-CAT Verbal Ability cannot be mastered in a short time.
+CAT Verbal Ability mainly includes parajumbles, para summary, para completion and odd sentence.
+There are no direct grammar or vocabulary question in CAT, so short-term preparation will not work.
 There has to be long-term plan, proper guidance and proper timeline for achieving the desired result.
-Thus, the best option is to start early.
 Most importantly, one needs to develop the habit of reading.
-Verbal Section of CAT includes para jumbles, odd sentence and para inference.
-All the questions of these topics are comprehension based so one needs to develop reading practice from early on.
-To crack the Verbal Ability section of CAT 2025, understand 'why' and 'what' of it.
-In this article we shall broadly try and understand what purpose does Verbal section of the CAT question paper serve and how can we score well in it.
+Verbal Section of CAT is about how well you understand the language.
+Whether it is parajumble or parasummary, the questions are comprehension based so one needs to develop reading practice from early on.
+To crack the Verbal Ability section of CAT 2026, understand 'why' and 'what' of it.
+In this article, we shall broadly try and understand what purpose does Verbal section of the CAT question paper serve and how can we score well in it.

 What is the Importance of Verbal Ability in CAT?